ISUgenomics/bioinformatics-workbook/projectManagement/Intro_projectManagement.md

   * 02_AnalysisStepTwo
   * 03_AnalysisStepThree

 The extra 0 from 00 - 09 keeps the folders ordered when executing the list (ls) command.
-The you in 6 months or the next person on the project will thank you as they can numerically follow your steps based on the folder number and the date the folder was generated (ls -lha).
+The you in 6 months or the next person on the project will thank you as it is easy to numerically follow the steps based on the folder number and the date the folder was generated (ls -lha).

+The name of your project folder should be descriptive of the project, for example, WhiteAbaloneRNA-Seq or SeriolaGWAS.

 ## Notebook